 Develop a quick survey.
 For this survey, I intend to ask both John and Carter for a quiz.

 It includes many options.
 I can set it to multiple responses, yet I want everybody to be clear-cut as well as simply choose one choice.

 A very useful message reminder!
 If John asked you some question in the middle of a tutorial but you wanted to answer it later, then select the message and click on save this message.

 It will prompt you on John’s profile picture until you finish the task.

 Tip 13: Formatting Messages

-This is a brand-new feature that allows you to bold, italize, and underline the chat messages.
-You can create eye-catching text messages that have a pictoral or colored background.
+This is a brand-new feature that allows you to bold, italicize, and underline the chat messages.
+You can create eye-catching text messages that have a pictorial or colored background.